Joaosa100/Haar-Transformation-2D/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## 📖 What will you find here?
-This project, developed during the Embedded Systems course, was divided into two parts:
+This project, developed during the Embedded Systems course, was divided into three parts:
 1. Designing the algorithm correctly, specifying data input/output, analyzing complexities, and building and defining tests so that everything runs on a PC.
 2. Porting the algorithm to an embedded system, making the necessary modifications and managing memory.
 3. Proposing and implementing optimizations in an embedded application to reduce computation time or memory usage.